merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ‣ **Storage:** Minimal
 </div>

-## Analysis X: Comparison to BioLiP and DTL cutoff
+## Analysis 10: Comparison to BioLiP and DTL cutoff

 As discussed in _Proteomic trends in purifying selection are explained by RSA and DTL_ of the manuscript, missed binding sites leads to instances where we predict a high DTL for sites that are in actuality _close_ to a binding site--a binding site that was not predicted.